MikeDev96/lucille-bot/README.md

 ### Install dependencies
 Use `npm ci` to install the Node dependencies so that you don't end up with a different package-lock.json

-### Set up hooks
-First time use: execute `npm run hooks` in the root of your local repository to initialize web hooks

 ### Linting
 Install the ESLint extension in VS Code, open it's settings and enable 'Enables ESLint as a formatter'